What is network monitoring?

 What metrics need to be monitored?

-Modern infrastructures have both wired and wireless connections.
+Modern infrastructures have both wired and wireless network connections.
 WLAN monitoring means monitoring the status of all access points, their signal strength, the noise levels, and full list of connected devices.
 Since a functioning WLAN is highly dependent on external influences, it is essential for a company to include the infrastructure components for the wireless environment in the monitoring.

 Graphs of an access point in Checkmk